bgeneto/htmx-fastapi-template/docs/DATA_GRID.md

 ## Overview

-The Alpine-FastAPI Data Grid is a **full-stack, reusable system** for displaying large datasets with server-side pagination, filtering, and sorting.
+The fastapi-alpine-starter Data Grid is a **full-stack, reusable system** for displaying large datasets with server-side pagination, filtering, and sorting.
 It combines a backend introspection engine with a lightweight Alpine.js frontend.

 ### Three Core Components